logo

 Supplements made (incl.
 Contractors)

 Only genuine surpluses harvested off the 168 ha.
-For 2023-24 the plan is to make 500 bales of hay, (15 bale equivalents).
-The cost includes paying for an external contractor for baling only.
+For 2024-25 the budget is based on 400 bales of hay, (15 bale equivalents) @$15/bale for an external contractor doing the baling plus about $1,000 for raking.

 Calf rearing